shuveb/loti/low_level.rst

     };
   };

 I know the ``struct`` looks busy.
 The fields that are used more commonly are only a few and this is easily explained with a simple example such as the one we’re dealing with: cat.
-You want to read a file using the :c:func:`readv` system call.
+When you want to read a file using the :man:`readv(2)` system call:

-* opcode is used to specify the operation, in our case, :c:func:`readv` using the ``IORING_OP_READV`` constant.
+* opcode is used to specify the operation, in our case, :man:`readv(2)` using the ``IORING_OP_READV`` constant.
-* ``fd`` is used to specify the file which we want to read from.
-Its open file descriptor is specified here
+* ``fd`` is used to specify the file descriptor representing the file you want to read from.
 * ``addr`` is used to point to the array of ``iovec`` structures that hold the addresses and lengths of the buffers we’ve allocated for I/O.
 * finally, ``len`` is used to hold the length of the arrays of ``iovec`` structures.

 Now that wasn’t too difficult, or was it?
-You fill these values letting io_uring know what to do.
-You can queue multiple SQEs and finally call io_uring_enter() when you want the kernel to start processing your requests.
+You fill these values letting ``io_uring`` know what to do.
+You can queue multiple SQEs and finally call :c:func:`io_uring_enter` when you want the kernel to start processing your queued requests.

 ``cat`` with io_uring
 ^^^^^^^^^^^^^^^^^^^^^
-Let’s see how to actually get this done in the ``io_uring`` version of our ``cat`` program.
+Let’s see how to actually get this done with a ``cat`` utility like program that uses the low-level ``io_uring`` interface.

 .. code-block:: c